neoforged/Documentation/docs/resources/client/sounds.md

 - `playSound(Player player, double x, double y, double z, SoundEvent soundEvent, SoundSource soundSource, float volume, float pitch)`
   - Client behavior: If the player passed in is the local player, play the sound event to the player at the given location, otherwise no-op.
-  - Server behavior: If the player passed in is NOT the local player, play the sound event to the player at the given location, otherwise no-op.
+  - Server behavior: A packet instructing the client to play the sound event to the player at the given location is sent to all players except the one passed in.
   - Usage: Call from client-initiated code that will run on both sides.
 The server not playing it to the initiating player prevents playing the sound event twice to them.
 Alternatively, call from server-initiated code (e.g. a [block entity][be]) with a `null` player to play the sound to everyone.
-- `playSound(Player, player, BlockPos pos, SoundEvent soundEvent, SoundSource soundSource, float volume, float pitch)`
+- `playSound(Player player, BlockPos pos, SoundEvent soundEvent, SoundSource soundSource, float volume, float pitch)`
   - Forwards to the first method with `x`, `y` and `z` taking the values of `pos.getX() + 0.5`, `pos.getY() + 0.5` and `pos.getZ() + 0.5`, respectively.
 - `playLocalSound(double x, double y, double z, SoundEvent soundEvent, SoundSource soundSource, float volume, float pitch, boolean distanceDelay)`
   - Client behavior: Plays the sound to the player at the given location.
 Does not send anything to the server.
 If `distanceDelay` is `true`, delays the sound based on the distance to the player.